 In any gathering these days you might find even more smartphones than people, all of which equipped with loudspeakers and connected to the net; just waiting to be controlled centrally, synchronized and joined together to form a socially aggregated, digitally integrated sound system.

-Using innovative technologies, we bundle these phones into a massive, intricate sound system with numerous distinct sound sources scattered throughout the space.
+Using innovative technologies, we bundle phones into a massive, intricate sound system with numerous distinct sound sources scattered throughout the space.
 All of which play back different, complementing parts of the whole sonic information, creating a truly multi-layered, immersive aural experience in super-surround.
 No additional hardware needed.

 • a massively multi-channel sound system for re-synthesizing compositions right in the middle of the gathering of listeners using their smartphones’ loudspeakers.